Object Pronouns For beginners

 You: Singular and Plural

-The pronoun 'you' is used as both a singular and plural, second-person pronoun in English.
-It refers to the person or people being spoken to.
+The pronoun 'you' is used as both singular and plural second-person pronouns in English.
+It refers to the person to whom the action of the verb is done.

 Hey Sally!
 Did Robin give you the money?
 (Singular You)